Talent Development Programme

 National Performance Centre for Sport

-Heriot-Watt University was selected as the 'Preferred Bid' to host the new National Performance Centre for Sport (NPCS) in September 2013.
-Opening in early 2016, the NPCS will include a new full size indoor synthetic pitch, upgraded external grass pitches, a new nine-court sports hall, 100 station gym, office accommodation and an elite zone which will include a new strength and conditioning area, hydrotherapy zone, performance changing and a rehab centre.
+Heriot-Watt University has been selected as the host for the new National Performance Centre for Sport (NPCS).
+Opening in Autumn 2016, the NPCS will include a new full size indoor synthetic pitch, upgraded external grass pitches, a new twelve-court sports hall, 120 station gym, office accommodation and a performance wing zone which will include a new strength and conditioning area, hydrotherapy zone, performance changing and a rehab centre.
 All of these facilities will be in addition to the array of excellent facilities we already have.

 Talent Development Programme